hayj/DomainDuplicate/README.md

 It is useful when you crawl urls (using Selenium) and you want to know if a html page is the same as others in the same web site (sometimes you get "refuse" page but you don't know it) so you can control the crawling process.

+The cache is limited so the database will growth with a limit, only old items are removed (in term of get and write).

 The structure of the SerializableDict is:

 	{